amartya21/CMSC389N/JavaScript.md

 - `map()`: creates a new array with the results of calling a provided function on every element of the calling array
 - `filter()`: creates a new array with all elements that pass the test implemented by the provided function
 - `reduce()`: applies function against accumulator and array elements (from left to right) to reduce to a single value
-  - First argument is function
+  - first argument is function
-  - Second argument is initial value
+  - second argument is initial value
 - `sort()`: pass in comparison function in order to sort array by custom comparator
   - `function (a, b) {}` is the comparison function
-  - If returned result negative, then a is sorted before b
+  - if returned result negative, then a is sorted before b
-  - If return result positive, then a is sorted after b
+  - if return result positive, then a is sorted after b
-  - Sorts array values as strings by default (i.e. 25 comes after 100 because 2 is bigger than 1)
+  - sorts array values as strings by default (i.e. 25 comes after 100 because 2 is bigger than 1)

 ## IIFEs